 9 Simple Boating & Sailing Knots You Should Know

-When it comes to boating, there are many types of knots used for everything from securing line when mooring, handling heavy loads, towing and of course, adjusting your sails.
+When it comes to boating equipment, there are many types of knots used for everything from securing line when mooring, handling heavy loads, towing and of course, adjusting your sails.

 As boating experts at Van Isle Marina, we’ve narrowed it down to this list of 9 tied and true (pun intended) knots, hitches and bends.
 These knots will assist you with everything from anchoring to joining two different lines in a pinch.
 Armed with this basic knowledge, you can cast off with confidence.